 "Although one of the earliest of the Grand Pattern Amati violins, I think it is the most perfect one."

-Guided Tour through the Shrine to Music's Galleries, Charles Beare, The Queens College Press, Flushing, New York, 1991
+Guided Tour through the Shrine to Music's Galleries, Charles Beare, Journal of the Violin Society of America, Vol. XII, No. 2, Flushing, NY

 "There are two excellent violins of this make in the collection Mrs. Jay's, and the violin of Mr. C. J. Read, No. 75.
 This latter is the large pattern of those makers, and is more elegant than what is technically called the grand Amati, but not so striking.
 To appreciate the merit and the defect of this instrument, compare it candidly with the noble Stradiuarius Amatise that hangs by its side, numbered 82.
 Take a back view first.
 In outline they are much alike.
 In the details of work the Amati is rather superior; the border of the Stradiuarius is more exquisite ; but the Amati scroll is better pointed and gauged more cleanly, the purfling better composed for effect, and the way that purfling is let in, especially at the corners, is incomparable.
 On the front view you find the Amati violin is scooped out here and there, a defect the Stradiuarius has avoided.
 I prefer the Stradiuarius sound-hole per se; but, if you look at